Spoiler Alert: The following discusses plot points from Sunday night's The Walking Dead Season 6 episode "Twice As Far."

 I recognize Carol has been experiencing a crisis of faith lately.
 She had become an efficient, calculated killer, and the pendulum has recently shifted into her being more hesitant about taking life.
 In the last few episodes, she's wanted to reclaim her moral center after tallying up the number of human lives lost at her hands.
 That story arc could, and should, have continued.
 Put her in a situation where she has to protect Daryl, or against the odds with just Morgan at her side, and then test her resolve and morality.

-But the Dear John Dear Tobin and Alexandria departure fell flat.
+Dear John Dear Tobin and Alexandria departure fell flat.
 Abrupt.
 Additionally, I'm left wondering if she is gone for good this time.
 If Carol disappears, only to unexpectedly pop up later, it will be a repeat of her earlier re-appearance.
 If she stays gone, it will be an unsatisfying exit for one of the show's strongest characters.
 I expect we will see her again, but worry about the series re-treading familiar ground.

 And the entire presence of Morgan building his cell (because “It’ll give us some choices next time”) was a forced piece of groundwork-laying.
 He could have been entirely excised from the ep.